 Reporting EC agenda results to the class

 Following the completion of the EC meeting, all class reps will meet to compose a report to the whole student body which lists the agenda items of each class and the results of the discussion of those items.
-This report will be sent to the Specialist to the Dean for review.
+This report will be sent to the Dean for review.
 Once the report is approved, the student reps may post the report to their respective class Slack channels by the end of the day.

 The College administration will often want the students to have input on the way student-related business is handled.
 In many of these cases, the student reps will act as the liaisons for the administration in organizing and running such business.
 Student reps will be given clear instructions on the parameters within which the business must be handled.
 The reps will the organize the class and oversee the process.
 In these meetings, the student reps act on behalf of the administration and their instructions and leadership must be followed.